juddy/workspace/README.md

 This is 'Workspace' a fork of Window Maker.

-NeXTSTEP is dead, and the 90's are over, and Window Maker has good bones.
+NeXTSTEP is dead, the 90's are over, and in Real Estate jargon, Window Maker has good bones:

 - Multiple workspaces
 - Heavily keyboard-operable (window sizing, desktop/app switching, command execution, etc.)